hachicomb/gunidaemonctl/README.md

 uvicorn==0.14.0
 ```

-# Isntall packages using by PIP
+### Isntall packages using by pip

+- This procedure is needed to confirm examples.
+- If you don't need examples, you need the only gunidaemonctl file.

 ```
 pip install -r requirements.txt